-Tickets start at $15 and will go on sale Monday, July 10, available at Portland5.com.
+Tickets start at $15, available at Portland5.com.

 Francis Ford Coppola is an award-winning director, producer, and writer whose films include The Godfather Trilogy, Apocalypse Now, and The Conversation, among others.
 With more than five decades of experience in the film industry, Coppola has produced more than 50 motion pictures and earned six Oscars, including Best Director, Best Adapted Screenplay, and Best Picture.